 This misunderstanding is actually so widespread that it can be difficult for those with fibro to access available treatment for fibromyalgia.
 The reason is that they’re just not being taken seriously.
 But like you can’t just shrug fibromyalgia off.
 Even if psychologists argue about how to classify it, current research is clear that there’s nothing delusional about it.

-In one 2018 study, for example, researchers studying the mechanics of fibro patient.
+In one 2018 study, for example, researchers studying the mechanics of fibro patients.
 Sensitivity to pain showed that their brains were acting sort of explosively in response to pain stimuli.
 In the study scientists used EEG s to test 10 females with fibro, taking readings of their brainwaves.
 The readings showed signs of so-called electrical instability.
 Brain waves behaving more erratically than expected in response to stimuli.

 This made the researchers consider if what they were measuring.
 Maybe similar to what’s seen in something called explosively synchronizing networks.
 Explosive synchronization or ES is a phenomenon that’s usually studied in fields like physics, like with power grids rather than medicine.